Supervisor of Doctorate Candidates

 Supervisor of Master's Candidates

-Yang Song, Professor and Doctoral Supervisor (School of Electrical Engineering & SWJTU–Leeds Joint School).
-He is a recipient of the National High-Level Young Talent Program of China, the “Tianfu Emei Plan” Young Talent Program of Sichuan Province, an IEEE Senior Member, and a Distinguished Expert of the Chengdu “Rongpiao Plan.”
-He has previously served as a Research Fellow, Postdoctoral Fellow, and Researcher at the University of Huddersfield (UK), Norwegian University of Science and Technology (NTNU), and Oslo Metropolitan University (Norway).
+Yang Song is a Professor and PhD Supervisor at Leeds College and the School of Electrical Engineering.
+He has been selected for the National High-level Young Talent Program and the Sichuan “Tianfu Emei Program” Young Talent Project.
+He is an IEEE Senior Member and a Distinguished Expert of the Chengdu “Rongpiao Program”.
+He has previously served as a Research Fellow, Postdoctoral Fellow, and Researcher at the University of Huddersfield, the Norwegian University of Science and Technology, and Oslo Metropolitan University.

-He has published over 130 papers in SCI/EI-indexed journals, including more than 60 papers as first or corresponding author in leading journals such as IEEE Transactions, Mechanical Systems and Signal Processing, and Vehicle System Dynamics.
-Six of his publications have been recognized as ESI Highly Cited Papers (Top 1%).
-His total citations exceed 3,400, with an H-index of 35.
-He has been listed among the World’s Top 2% Scientists for both Career-Long Impact and Annual Impact.
+He has published more than 130 papers in SCI/EI-indexed journals.
+As the first or corresponding author, he has published over 60 papers in leading SCI journals in his field, including IEEE Transactions, Mechanical Systems and Signal Processing, and Vehicle System Dynamics.
+Six of his papers have been selected as ESI Highly Cited Papers.
+His publications have received more than 3,500 citations, with an H-index of 35.
+He has also been included in the World’s Top 2% Scientists list for career-long scientific impact.

-He has led three projects funded by the National Natural Science Foundation of China (NSFC), including the Overseas Excellent Young Scientists Fund, a Joint Key Fund Project, and a General Program Project.
-He has also led one subproject under the National Key R&D Program of China (CZ Railway Special Project) and three provincial/ministerial-level projects (Sichuan Natural Science Foundation, Sichuan International Cooperation Project, and China State Railway Group research project).
-In addition, he has undertaken multiple industry-funded projects supported by China Railway Construction Electrification Bureau Group, China Academy of Railway Sciences Corporation Limited, National Engineering Research Center of Rail Transportation Electrification and Automation, State Key Laboratory of Traction Power, National Key Laboratory of Rail Transit Vehicle System, and the Ministry of Education Key Laboratory of Maglev Technology and Maglev Train.
-During his overseas research career, he participated in projects funded by Network Rail (UK), the Norwegian Railway Directorate, the Rail Safety and Standards Board (RSSB, UK), the EU Shift2Rail program, the Norwegian Railway Directorate, and Hitachi Rail.
+Professor Song has led three projects funded by the National Natural Science Foundation of China, including the Excellent Young Scientists Fund for overseas scholars, a key joint fund project, and a general program.
+He has also led one sub-project under the National Key R&D Program CZ Railway Special Project and three provincial or ministerial-level research projects, including projects funded by the Sichuan Natural Science Foundation, the Sichuan International Science and Technology Cooperation Program, and China State Railway Group.
+In addition, he has led a number of research projects funded by organizations including CRCC Electrification Bureau Group Rail Transit Company, China Academy of Railway Sciences Corporation Limited, the National Engineering Research Center of Rail Transportation Electrification and Automation, the State Key Laboratory of Traction Power, the National Key Laboratory of Rail Transit Vehicle System, and the Key Laboratory of Magnetic Suspension Technology and Maglev Vehicle of the Ministry of Education.
+During his overseas research career, he participated in projects funded by Network Rail, the Norwegian Railway Directorate, the Rail Safety and Standards Board, the EU Shift2Rail program, and Hitachi Rail.

 University of Liverpool Vehicle Engineering Joint training PhD